Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (435) 986-7120 | Website | Hours: 24 hours | Entrance: Free

-Cedar Breaks National Monument is located in southern Utah just north of St. George.
-It’s a great stop on an ultimate Utah road trip, especially if traveling north from Zion National Park.
+Cedar Breaks National Monument is located in southern Utah just north of St. George attractions.
+It’s a great stop on an ultimate state road trip, especially if traveling north from Zion National Park.

 Hovenweep National Monument